seekwhencer/Processing-Websocket-Client-Remote-for-Open-Broadcaster-Software/README.md

 --------------------------------------
 1. Download and install the main programs.
 2. Download the Processing Libraries and install them.
 But.
 How?
+3. Download the Processing Sketch and Web Client and expand it somewhere on your Harddisk.
+4. Open the Sketch: "beatsocket.pde" and run.

 ### How to install a Processing Library
 - Download the Sources